sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/js-promises/README.md

 ## Watch Out!

-* If all of the code in your application depends on the result of a promise like an HTTP request, then all of the logic has to happen after a `.then` or `await`.
-There are techniques for making this more readable, but something like this:
+If all of the code in your application depends on the result of a promise like an HTTP request, then all of the logic has to happen after a `.then` or `await`.
+There are techniques for making this more readable, but something like this will never work:

 ```js
 const data = ""